Institute for Basic Science: Organizational structure

 IBS consists primarily of a headquarters (HQ) and secondary units in the form of research centers.
 IBS plans to establish a total of 50 research centers, employing 3,000 people.

 IBS research centers are divided into several categories: HQ, campus, extramural, and pioneer research.
 HQ Centers' research groups are affiliated solely with IBS.
 Campus Centers are based in the nation's science and technology universities (KAIST, DGIST, UNIST, GIST and POSTECH).
 Extramural Centers are based in universities other than science and technology universities (Seoul National University, Sungkyunkwan University, Korea University, Yonsei University, Ewha Womans University, and Pusan National University).
 Pioneer Research Centers (PRC) are headquarters-based centers headed not by a director, but by a group of up to five chief investigators.

-As of January 2020, there are 30 centers operating in various fields of science including 6 in chemistry, 6 in life science, 5 in interdisciplinary science, 10 in physics, 1 in Earth science, and 2 in mathematics.
 The centers are located at IBS HQ in Daejeon and relevant universities in Seoul, Suwon, Daegu, Ulsan, Pohang, Busan, Daejeon, and Gwangju.
 The annual budget for each center ranges from 2 to US$10 million.
 Once launched, centers run with no fixed time frame to conduct their research.

 There are two affiliated organizations: the National Institute for Mathematical Sciences (NIMS), and the Rare Isotope Science Project (RISP).